unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 ======================

 * If you want to see the full guidelines for creators, see the :doc:`Creator </fields/creator>` page
-* For more information about where to find creator(s) on an object, see Where Can the Creator Information be Found?
+* For more information about where to find creator(s) on an object, see :ref:`Where Can the Creator Information be Found? <creator-sources>`
-* For additional guidelines regarding creator names, roles, and information, see How Should the Creator be Filled in?
+* For additional guidelines regarding creator names, roles, and information, see :ref:`How Should the Creator be Filled in? <creator-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <creator-examples>`
-* For a list of useful links for creators, see the Resources section
+* For a list of useful links for creators, see the :ref:`Resources <creator-resources>` section
 * For more information about when to use the Creator or Contributor field, see our definition page

 ====